-TL;DR: Jolly Good Beer will collect any OneCircle kegs (KeyKegs and UniKegs) and clear PolyKegs for a fee of £1 +VAT per keg – our goal is to assist customers who need it with what can be a difficult waste disposal problem in many areas, and to work to ensure as much of the plastics we can consolidate in this way are recycled rather than sent to landfill.
+TL;DR: As a service to our wholesale customers Jolly Good Beer will collect any OneCircle kegs (KeyKegs and UniKegs) and clear PolyKegs for a fee of £2 +VAT per keg – our goal is to assist customers who need it with what can be a difficult waste disposal problem in many areas, and to work to ensure as much of the plastics we can consolidate in this way are recycled rather than sent to landfill.
 Collections are done on delivery drops, and drivers will take as many as fits with their delivery schedule and return load expectations – typically a maximum of 10 unless confirmed otherwise in advance.
-Kegs must be whole/uncrushed and fully empty for collection.
+Kegs must be whole/uncrushed, fully empty, and not covered in extraneous materials for collection.
 The number of kegs collected is noted on your delivery note and added to your order ahead of invoicing.
-We can discuss arranging special keg collection visits on a case by case basis, there will be an added mileage based logistics fee in such cases.

 Jolly Good Beer has for years worked to be part of the solution on plastic keg recycling – and it has been a difficult task.
 What we discovered early on is that the existing UK recycling infrastructure simply cannot handle plastic kegs – and to this day (2023-10-19) as far as we know any plastic kegs that go into standard municipal recycling streams will simply go to landfill for the most part, or for power-generating incineration in a handful of cases.
 To know which exactly you will need to consult with your local waste collection handler – assuming they will even answer the question.
 As a result of this many local waste handlers simply refuse to take plastic kegs – which created a problem for many bars as they were thus left with an item of waste they were unable to get rid of.